Guy Fawkes Day is also known as Bonfire night and Firework night.

 - All Soul’s Day – to pray for souls in purgatory.

-If you love to plan, head on over to get my free printable calendar for the National Days in November.
-It’s a big help when you plan for the month.
+If you love to do puzzles, head on over to get my free printable word search for the national days in November.
+The kids will love it too.